-TRAFFIC BREAKDOWN BY ORIGIN FOR THE MAIN ISPs IN FRANCE (END OF 2018)
+BREAKDOWN BY ORIGIN OF TRAFFIC TO CUSTOMERS OF THE MAIN ISPs IN FRANCE (END OF 2019)

-More than half (53%) of all traffic to France's main ISPs' customers comes from four providers: Netflix, Google, Akamai16 and Facebook.
-This testifies to the increasingly clear concentration of traffic around a small number of players whose position in the content market is more and more entrenched.
+More than half (55%)15 of all traffic to France's main ISPs' customers comes from four providers: Netflix, Google, Akamai16 and Facebook.
+This testifies to the increasingly clear concentration of traffic around a small number of players, whose position in the content market is more and more entrenched.
+Added to which, the gap in the volume of traffic coming from Netflix compared to other service providers is actually widening.